 Resolution needed to print an A4 size picture

-- At 300 ppi (pixels per inch) the image needs to be 2480 x 3508 pixels.
-This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calenders,…).
-For photo books it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is acceptable for great looking photographs.
+- At 300 ppi (pixels per inch) an A4-sized image needs to contain 2480 × 3508 pixels.
+This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calendars,…).
+For photo books, it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is fine for great-looking photographs.

-- At 150 ppi the image needs to be 1240 x 1754 pixels.
+- At 150 ppi the image needs to be 1240 × 1754 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.

-A digital camera with decent image quality and a resolution of 8 megapixel or more can be used to print high quality A4 size pictures.
+A digital camera with decent image quality and a resolution of 8 megapixels or more can be used to print high-quality A4 size pictures.
 A somewhat lower resolution is still fine.
-I’ve had excellent results with my six megapixel Nikon D70.
+I’ve had excellent results with my six-megapixel Nikon D70.

 In North America the Letter paper size (216 × 279 millimeters or 8½ × 11 inches) is used instead of A4.
 It is slightly wider and shorter.